 Financial assets that are held for collection of contractual cash flows and those cash flows represent solely payments of principal and interest are measured at amortised cost.
-Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
-The policy for the recognition and measurement of impairment losses is in accordance with Note 3.11(a) to the financial statements.
+Financial assets at amortised cost are subsequently measured using the effective interest method and are subject to impairment.
+The policy for the recognition and measurement of impairment is in accordance with Note 3.11(a).
 Gains and losses are recognised in profit or loss when the financial asset is derecognised, modified or impaired.